Achievable logoAchievable logo

 Co-dominance

-• Both alleles contribute equally, resulting in phenotypes where both traits are visibly expressed, as in the AB blood type where both A and B antigens appear, and the reddish “roan” coat sometimes seen in horses and cows.
+• Both alleles contribute equally, producing a phenotype in which both traits are visibly expressed.
+Examples include the AB blood type (both A and B antigens are present) and the reddish “roan” coat sometimes seen in horses and cows.

-• The heterozygous condition produces a blend of the two alleles’ characteristics, leading to an intermediate phenotype—this is often seen in puppies who have wavy fur as an intermediate expression of one parents’ curly coat and the other’s straight coat.
+• The heterozygous condition produces an intermediate phenotype, often described as a blend of the two alleles’ effects.
+For example, puppies may have wavy fur as an intermediate expression between one parent’s curly coat and the other parent’s straight coat.

 Complete recessive

-• Individuals express the recessive trait, as both alleles are the same recessive allele:
+• Individuals express the recessive trait when both alleles are the recessive allele:

 • Homozygous recessive (aa)

-Additional concepts such as penetrance, expressivity and leakage further refine our understanding of genotype-phenotype relationships.
+Additional concepts such as penetrance, expressivity and leakage further refine how we connect genotype to phenotype.

 Expressivity indicates the extent or intensity of the phenotype when it is expressed.

 Leakage occurs when there is inter-species transfer of genetic material.
-Commonly, this simply occurs as cross-polination and results in some characteristics from one species appearing in the contaminated species.
-Ecological disruption can be a concern when leakage occurs, such as when herbicide-resistant crops cross-pollinate weeds, making the weeds very difficult to destroy.
+Commonly, this can occur through cross-pollination, leading to some characteristics from one species appearing in the contaminated species.
+Leakage can cause ecological disruption - for example, when herbicide-resistant crops cross-pollinate with weeds, making the weeds difficult to destroy.

 Hybridization and gene pool

-Another key concept is hybrid vigor (or heterosis), where the offspring of genetically diverse parents exhibit improved viability or performance.
-This increased fitness is partly due to the reduced likelihood of inheriting two copies of harmful recessive alleles.
-Finally, the entire collection of alleles within a population is known as the gene pool, which represents the genetic diversity that drives evolution and underpins the inheritance of traits across generations.
+Another key concept is hybrid vigor (or heterosis), where offspring from genetically diverse parents show improved viability or performance.
+This increased fitness is partly due to a reduced chance of inheriting two copies of harmful recessive alleles.
+Finally, the complete collection of alleles within a population is called the gene pool.
+The gene pool represents the genetic diversity that drives evolution and supports the inheritance of traits across generations.

 Sign up for free to take 5 quiz questions on this topic